NHSDigital/nia-patient-switching-standard-adaptor/README.md

 1. Go to `docker` directory
 2. Create a copy of `example.vars.sh`, name it `vars.sh`
 3. Fill in the passwords inside `vars.sh` file:
-   - POSTGRES_PASSWORD: Password to be set for default postgres user.
-   This user is used to run the init script on the database.
-It is required during database creation.
    - PS_DB_OWNER_PASSWORD: Password to be set for the user used to run migrations.
+It will be set also as POSTGRES_PASSWORD variable, for default postgres user.
    - GPC_FACADE_USER_DB_PASSWORD: Password for the user connecting to the database in the GPC API Facade module.
    - GP2GP_TRANSLATOR_USER_DB_PASSWORD: Password for the user connecting to the database in the GP2GP Translator module.